colemanja91/chatgpt-roleplay/README.md

   * Can help make things more interesting over time by ensuring ChatGPT doesn't always send easily-guessable responses
 * Serves functionality as a GraphQL API

+### Example 1 - System Prompt + Most Recent Messages

+* Your character has the following state:
+  * System message of 500 tokens
+  * Message history of 100 messages (both `user` and `assistant`)
+    * Each message length is 50 tokens (simplification for the sake of example, in reality this will be variable)
+  * New input message of 150 tokens
+* In order to meet OpenAI's API token size limits, the following will be sent:
+  * The system message
+  * The new input message
+  * The most recent 32 messages from history
+  * Total request token size: 3,850

 ## Setup

 ### Ruby Version